MYOB Acumatica Manufacturing - Shop Floor Data Capture

 capture material usage, run times, and data such as temperatures, humidity, and more.

-MYOB Advanced open xRP Platform provides fast integration with external sources including robotics, SCADA, or PLC through web services.
+MYOB Acumatica open Platform provides fast integration with external sources including robotics, SCADA, or PLC through web services.

 PROS: